-Crispus Attucks was the first person killed in the Boston Massacre—and became known as the first fatality in the fight for American independence.
+Crispus Attucks was the first person killed in the Boston Massacre on March 5, 1770—and became known as the first fatality in the fight for American independence.
 In a poem memorializing the massacre, poet John Boyle O'Reilly wrote, "Call it riot or revolution, or mob or crowd, as you may, such deaths have been seed of nations."
 Attucks was America's first seed.

-Attucks is thought to have joined whaling ships and worked as a harpooner and, possibly, a ropemaker.
-To avoid being sent back into slavery, he went by the alias "Michael Johnson."
-(A newspaper reporting the massacre refers to him as a "mulatto man named, Johnson" [PDF].)
-At the time of the massacre, Attucks had been planning to stay in Massachusetts only briefly: He had just returned from a voyage to the Bahamas and was preparing to set sail for North Carolina.
+Attucks is thought to have joined the crew of a Nantucket whaling ship and worked as a harpooner.
+He went by the alias "Michael Johnson," perhaps to avoid being sent back into slavery.
+(A newspaper reporting the massacre refers to him as a "mulatto man named Johnson" [PDF].)
+At the time of the massacre, Attucks had been planning to stay in Massachusetts only briefly.
+He had just returned from a voyage to the Bahamas and was preparing to set sail for North Carolina.

 On March 5, 1770, a young boy began complaining that a British officer had failed to pay his barber bill.
 (The officer denied this.)
 When a British sentry began harassing the boy, a crowd of colonists—including Attucks—gathered at Boston's Dock Square and began harassing the officer in return.
 British reinforcements arrived.
 Tensions escalated.
 The colonists began tossing snowballs, pebbles, and wood at the soldiers.
 Suddenly, gunshots rang out.
 Six colonists were wounded, and another five died.
 Attucks is believed to have been the first to fall.